 Having dedicated so much time to learning and playing tennis, I’m fortunate to have attracted many tennis players through the doors of my practice.
-These players range from social and tournament players, to current and ex-touring professionals.
-Most players are looking to improve their game, but my observations of their efforts to improve leave a little more to be desired.
+Providing treatment to tennis players is something I’ve enjoyed for many years now.
+These players range from social and tournament players, to current and ex-touring professionals on the ITF and ATP circuits.
+Most players are looking to improve their game, but my observations of their efforts to improve, leave a little more to be desired.

 If you’re looking to improve, the first thing you might think of is getting out on court more.
-The more balls you hit, the more grooved your shots will be and consistency and wins will flow from there.
+The more balls you hit, the more grooved your shots will be.
+In turn, consistency and wins will flow from there.
 This is an absolute sure-fire way of getting better.
 For the average Joe this is an adequate approach but for higher level club and tournament players, I would suggest more.

 It’s not uncommon to hear of upcoming tennis players, junior and senior, hitting on court up to six times per week.
 These players undoubtedly start hitting the ball very clean.
-What the majority of them don’t realise however is the metamorphosis their bodies undergo.
+What the majority of them don’t realise however, is the metamorphosis their bodies undergo.
 They slowly turn themselves into an injury prone ticking time bomb.
 When it comes to practicing tennis, repetition is the mother of skill.
 You will practice cross-court forehands and backhands, serves and volleys for hours on end.
 These repetitive processes inevitably give rise to repetitive strain injuries.
 Take your pick: wrist; elbow; shoulder or ankle; knee and hip.
+Perhaps now we stat to see how important treatment for tennis players is.

 Tennis is also an asymmetrical sport – one side of your body is always subject to stressors that your other side isn’t.
 Limiting your tennis improvement to hitting only will subject you to a perpetually imbalanced body, akin to driving a car that has never had a wheel alignment.
 You should get serviced regularly otherwise your wheels will undoubtedly wear sooner than they should.